lxnewayfarer/snippets/README.md

 `custom_redcarpet_markdown_render.rb`
 ___
 ### Rails, ActiveInteraction, DateTime
-Simple interactor to to determine if the current time is working or not.
+Simple interactor to determine if the current time is working or not.
 Returns true on weekdays from 6 to 21 and on weekend from 9 to 21 in the Moscow timezone, otherwize returns false

 `is_current_time_working_interactor.rb`
 ___